June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 # 7) Mapping Police Involved Deaths

-### Nunavut has the highest Police Killing Rate of any administrative sub-division in Canada or the United States.
+### Nunavut has the highest rate of any administrative sub-division in Canada or the United States.

 The numbers presented here are contradicted by the [CBC's own reporting](https://www.cbc.ca/news/canada/north/nunavut-police-related-death-rate-high-data-1.5645619).
 This article suggests the death rates may be much higher across the north than presented here.